Afrobeats: Beginnings

-However it wasn't until the launch of Choice FM's New Afrobeats Radio Show' birthed and presented by DJ Abrantee in April 2011 that the genre gained traction and saw 'Afrobeats' trending for the first time in history.
-The launch of the show gained popularity and provided a launch pad for both UK Based and African artists to submit songs for playlist consideration.
-Abrantee used his daytime show to test day time play of Afrobeats.
-Some of the first Afrobeats songs to be playlisted on daytime radio across the UK were Mista Silva "Boom Boom tah", May7ven's "Ten Ten", D'Banj's "Oliver Twist", and Moelogo's "Pangolo" in March 2012.
-Square released "Chop My Money (Remix)" alongside popular Senegalese-American artist Akon in 2012.
-"Oliver Twist", released online by Nigerian artist D'banj in the summer of 2011 charted at number 9 on the UK Singles Chart in 2012 (making him the first afrobeats artist to make it to the top 10 in the UK), and number 2 in the UK R&B Charts.
-Mr Eazi later credited D'banj in an interview with Sway In The Morning in 2019 for helping encourage Nigerians to embrace their accents and music, rather than looking outwards and trying to emulate American accents and music.
+However it was not until the launch of Choice FM's new Afrobeats radio show birthed and presented by DJ Abrantee in April 2011 that the genre gained traction and saw 'Afrobeats' trending for the first time in history.
+The launch of the show gained popularity and provided a launch pad for both UK based and African artists to submit songs for playlist consideration.
+Abrantee used his daytime show to test daytime play of Afrobeats.
+Some of the first Afrobeats songs to be playlisted on daytime radio across the UK were Mista Silva's "Boom Boom Tah", May7ven's "Ten Ten", D'Banj's "Oliver Twist", and Moelogo's "Pangolo" in March 2012.
+P-Square released "Chop My Money (Remix)" alongside popular Senegalese-American artist Akon in 2012.
+"Oliver Twist", released online by Nigerian artist D'banj in the summer of 2011 charted at number 9 on the UK Singles Chart in 2012 (making him the first afrobeats artist to make it to the top 10 in the UK) and number 2 on the UK R&B Chart.
+In 2012, P-Square remixed their 2009 hit single "E No Easy" with Matt Houston, and it became the first afrobeats song to reach top 5 on the French SNEP music chart, as well as top 10 on the Belgian Ultratop chart, spending 29 weeks and 16 weeks respectively.
+The song was the first afrobeats summer hit in France, which in turn boosted afrobeats' visibility in the francophone countries.
+Mr Eazi later credited D'banj in an interview with Sway in the Morning in 2019 for helping encourage Nigerians to embrace their accents and music, rather than looking outwards and trying to emulate American accents and music.

-British DJ's such as DJ Edu, with his show Destination Africa on BBC Radio 1Xtra, and DJ Abrantee, with his show on Choice FM, granted African music a platform in the United Kingdom.
+British DJs such as DJ Edu, with his show Destination Africa on BBC Radio 1Xtra, and DJ Abrantee, with his show on Choice FM, granted African music a platform in the United Kingdom.
 DJ Abrantee has been credited for coining the name "afrobeats".
-DJ Abrantee launched his Afrobeats Charts on Capital Xtra in 2014.
+DJ Abrantee launched his Afrobeats charts on Capital Xtra in 2014.
 DJs and producers like DJ Black, Elom Adablah, and C-Real, were also crucial in spreading afrobeats, often giving songs a burst of popularity after being played on their shows.